- LOWER SCHOOL ART

 - TWELFTH GRADE INTERNATIONAL BACCALAUREATE VISUAL ART

 The Lower School Visual Arts program provides the opportunity for students to broaden their knowledge of, and appreciation for, visual art.
 Emphasis is placed on students’ creative experiences and overall development.
 Students are introduced to a variety of media for expressive purposes, learn about designs in natural and human-made forms, and discover a range of artwork originating from different traditions and cultures.
 The elements of art, principles of design and art history are reinforced through a rich art curriculum.
 Cross-curricular themes such as science, language arts, social studies and math are incorporated in the lessons at each grade level.
 Students acquire a comprehensive foundation to continue on to middle school visual arts.

-Art education in the Middle School provides a unique learning experience to broaden knowledge in four major areas: visual perception, creative expression, cultural heritage, and discriminating judgment.
-Through artistic experiences, students observe, compare, explore, organize, understand, express, and evaluate.
-In Middle School Visual Art, methods and skills gained in the Lower School program are built upon, to develop a greater awareness of line, color, texture, value, form, proportion, and design structures.
-Most importantly, students refine their artistic awareness and sensitivity through visual expression.
+Art education in the Middle School provides a unique learning experience to broaden knowledge in four major areas: visual perception, creative expression, cultural heritage and discriminating judgment.
+Through artistic experiences, students will observe, compare, explore, organize, understand, express and evaluate.
+In Middle School Visual Art, methods and skills gained in the Lower School program will be built on, to develop a greater awareness of line, color, texture, value, form, proportion and design structures.
+Most importantly, students will refine their artistic awareness and sensitivity through visual expression.

 In the Digital Studio program, students are responsible for all stages of the production process.
 They learn to create content, critically evaluate their work, manipulate footage and produce a finished piece.
 To achieve this, students grow in respect and appreciation for the tools and equipment used in all stages of production.
 Simultaneously, the Digital Studio program promotes integration among students from a variety of cultures, languages, and experiences.